 The reason I decided to write this blog is because everyday I open my facebook and I see people taking a dip in Zanskar River, or people driving in the Pangong Lake.
 Yes, nature has offered these beauties to us but we are not the owner, we are a mere caretaker, until the next generation grows up to take care of these beauties for our next generation.
 I am saddened to see how trekking from an adventure activity has changed into a leisure sports for some.
 Money to trek isn’t the only criteria for trekking, you need to understand the perils of these mountains, what it takes to climb them and what they take from us in return.
 You must have heard about people who lose their fingers to frostbite, in some cases their hands to.
 It is not just because the extreme conditions but also because of our unpreparedness.

 I remember on my first trek to Triund I was totally unprepared for the gruesome journey I had to make to reach to the top.
 I had no trekking equipments and I had no trekking tips with me and I was told that it was easiest trekking trail in Himalayas.
 Many like me were on their maiden journey too and that’s when it hit me.
 Trekking requires certain safety guidelines.
 I came across a guy who was triple my size who was determined to complete the trek but he couldn’t muster enough strength to move forward from the last tea stall on the trek.
 The situation worsened over time.
 He didn’t have the strength to even go back.
 He had to stay at the shop for the night.
 Now, I am not saying that overweight people shouldn’t do the trek, they should and they should be encouraged and appreciated for their efforts.
-But these mountains doesn’t distinguish, it doesn’t offer any relaxation.
-It expects you to put in efforts and if you can’t then there is nothing anybody can do for you.

 The reason for listing the dos and don’ts of trekking is because I as a fellow trekker, am trying to reduce the number of casualties that occur in these mountains.
 The unpreparedness of some, casualty of one reflects bad on the entire culture of trekking.
 With each passing year the number of people trekking have increased and so have the number of deaths on mountain.